dafny-lang/dafny/docs/_includes/Types.md

 parameterized by types.
 These _type parameters_ are typically declared inside angle brackets and can stand for any type.

+Dafny has some inference support that makes certain signatures less cluttered (described in Section [Type Inference](#sec-type-inference)).

+## Declaring restrictions on type parameters

-It is sometimes necessary to restrict these type parameters so that they can only be instantiated by certain families of types, that is, by types that have certain properties.
+It is sometimes necessary to restrict type parameters so that they can only be instantiated by certain families of types, that is, by types that have certain properties.
 The following subsections describe the restrictions Dafny supports.

-Dafny has some inference support that makes certain signatures less cluttered (described in Section [Type Inference](#sec-type-inference)).
-In some cases, this support will infer that a type-parameter must be restricted in a particular way, in which case Dafny will add the appropriate suffix, such as `(==)`, automatically.
+In some cases, type inference will infer that a type-parameter must be restricted in a particular way, in which case Dafny will add the appropriate suffix, such as `(==)`, automatically.

-## Equality-supporting type parameters: `T(==)`
+### Equality-supporting type parameters: `T(==)`

 Designating a type parameter with the `(==)` suffix indicates that the parameter may only be replaced with types that are known to